okffi/maas-server/README.md

 ### Introduction

-API server is used to collect, process and build reports on bycicle travel data.
+API server is used to collect, process and build reports on bicycle travel data.

 API client applications can serve two purposes: